Financial Aid Programs

 The Free Application for Federal Student Aid (FAFSA) is New College’s application for need-based aid consideration.

 For maximum eligibility, it is best to apply in the first month that the FAFSA is available.
-(The FAFSA for the following academic year will open on October 1; so the priority deadline to complete the FAFSA is November 1.)
+(The FAFSA for the following academic year will open on October 1; the priority deadline to complete the FAFSA is February 1.)
 Prospective students must receive an offer of admission to NCF before financial aid can be offered.
 The financial aid application process must be completed each academic year by continuing students.
-(Payment of fees will be required at the end of the second week of classes if the financial aid process is incomplete.)
+(Payment of fees will be required by the published payment deadline if the financial aid process is incomplete.)

-Priority Deadline - November 1 for returning students.
+Priority Deadline - February 1 for returning students.
 The application will remain in effect for both the fall and spring semesters of the following academic year.
-However students who have already enrolled in the current year may still apply for current year aid if they have not yet done so.
+However, students who have already enrolled in the current year may still apply for current year aid if they have not yet done so.

-- Review the Student Aid Report (SAR).
-Within 2 weeks of submitting the FAFSA, the student should receive an email with instructions to logon to the FAFSA website and ensure that the SAR is correct.
+3. Review the FAFSA Submission Summary.
+Once your FAFSA is processed by the Department of Education, you will receive an email requesting that you review your FAFSA information on the FAFSA Submission Summary.
 The Department of Enrollment Management will receive the same results electronically, provided the New College school code is listed.
 Be sure to review the Comments section, regarding any requirements you must address for eligibility.

-- Verification and Exception Follow-up.
+4. Verification and Exception Follow-up.
 If you are selected for a process called verification, we’ll need to determine your award eligibility using documentation, including IRS tax information from you and your parent(s).
-Please provide the tax information through the IRS Data Retrieval system to expedite your verification process.
 If you are selected for verification or have exceptions to clear, you will be notified of all required documentation.
 For incoming students, all need-based awards will be estimated and will not be credited to the student’s account until all required documentation is received.
 (Returning students must complete the verification process before they can be awarded any need-based aid as part of a financial aid package.)

-- Statement of Award.
-This will be provided once the required documents are approved.
-Statements of Award are provided through students’ NewCLEIS accounts.
-(Any updates for new and returning students will be posted to the student’s NewCLEIS account.)
-All financial aid awards will be itemized on this Statement of Award.
-Be sure to review carefully the Financial Aid Award Guide information for the aid year of your Statement of Award.
+5. Financial Aid Offer.
+Estimated financial aid offers are provided through students’ Self Service account.
+(Any updates for new and returning students will be posted in Self Service Student.)
+All financial aid awards will be itemized in this financial aid offer.
+Be sure to review carefully the Financial Aid Award Guide information for the aid year of your financial aid offer.
 It provides the terms of your award and conditions for maintaining financial aid eligibility.

 Financial Aid Disbursement

-All financial aid funds, except Work-Study, are applied directly to the student’s New College account, established through the Finance Office.
-The NCF account consists of all educational fees, room and board, and any other school charges.
-One-half of the student’s federal and NCF financial aid is credited to the account for the fall semester and the other half is credited for the spring semester.
+All financial aid funds, except Federal Work-Study, are applied directly to the student’s New College account, established through the Finance Office.
+The NCF account consists of all educational fees, food and housing, and any other school charges.
+In most cases, one-half of the student’s federal and NCF financial aid is credited to the account for the fall semester and the other half is credited for the spring semester.
 If the financial aid exceeds the school charges, the balance is paid to the student by direct deposit or a refund check.
 Work-study students will receive their work-study funds as they earn them and the funds are paid out through the College's bi-weekly payroll system.

 New College of Florida Undergraduate Satisfactory Academic Progress (SAP) Policy for Financial Aid Purposes